deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 ## Overview

-Production-ready [workflows](workflowfile.html) can be exported as standalone Spark applications and executed on any cluster in a batch mode.
+Production-ready [workflows](workflowfile.html) can be exported as standalone Apache Spark applications and executed on any cluster in a batch mode.

 Seahorse Batch Workflow Executor {{ site.WORKFLOW_EXECUTOR_VERSION }} is an Apache Spark application that allows you to execute standalone workflows.